ucalgary-rover/SSRT-Onboard-Software/CameraFeed/README.md

-# Running the DummyCameraApp's server
+# Running the Camera server

 ### Note this README assumes you are using Ubuntu, as to mimic running this on the Rover's NUC